 So what does it take to run the Tea Tent each year?

-Well, it takes a board of directors’ liaison, a special assistant, a Tea Tent chair and vice chair, 4 day hostesses and 15 assistant day hostesses, and 4 floral arrangers from the Ojai Valley Garden Club, who create an extraordinary floral arrangement each day for the tea table.
+Well, it takes a board of directors’ liaison, a special assistant, a Tea Tent chair and vice chair, 4 day host and 15 assistant day hosts, and 4 floral arrangers from the Ojai Valley Garden Club, who create an extraordinary floral arrangement each day for the tea table.

-And very importantly, we have our lovely cookie servers and tea pourers, active tennis and community women – 42 of each! – who come to serve cookies or pour tea for one-half hour.
+And very importantly, we have our cookie servers and tea pourers, active tennis and community members – 42 of each! – who come to serve cookies or pour tea for one-half hour.

 These folks come to The Ojai for the competition of tennis, they come for the camaraderie and the tennis talk, for the orange juice and for the tea and cookies, for the ambience of Ojai and for the created stage in Libbey Park.
-And, oh yes, they come for the TRADITION that is The Ojai – now in its 119th year!
+And, oh yes, they come for the TRADITION that is The Ojai, for more than 120 years!

 See you there!